-PALM THERMAL CONSOLIDATED HOLDINGS CORP.
+ABC Energy Inc. (ABCEI) - formerly PALM THERMAL CONSOLIDATED HOLDINGS CORP.
 (PTCHC) is 100% owned by ABCI

-Palm Thermal Consolidated Holdings Corp.
+ABC Energy Inc. (ABCEI), formerly Palm Thermal Consolidated Holdings Corp.
 (PTCHC) was registered with the Securities and Exchange Commission on 22 November 2010 with SEC Registration No. CS201018744.
-Its current address is at Unit 103-B Cedar Mansion 1 Saint Jose Maria Escriva Drive, Ortigas Center, Brgy San Antonio, Pasig City.
-Its primary purpose is to purchase, acquire, own, hold, lease, sell and convey properties of every kind and description, including lands, buildings, factories and warehouses and machinery, equipment, the goodwill, shares of stock, equity, rights, and property of any person, firm, association, or corporation and other personal properties as may be necessary or incidental to the conduct of the corporate business, and to pay in cash, shares of its capital stock, debentures and other evidences of indebtedness, or other securities, as may be deemed expedient, for any business or property acquired by the corporation.
+Its current address is at Unit 103-B Cedar Mansion 1 Saint Jose Maria Escriva Drive, Ortigas Center, Brgy.
+San Antonio, Pasig City.
+Its primary purpose was to purchase, acquire, own, hold, lease, sell and convey properties of every kind and description, including lands, buildings, factories and warehouses and machinery, equipment, the goodwill, shares of stock, equity, rights, and property of any person, firm, association, or corporation and other personal properties as may be necessary or incidental to the conduct of the corporate business, and to pay in cash, shares of its capital stock, debentures and other evidences of indebtedness, or other securities, as may be deemed expedient, for any business or property acquired by the corporation.

-Palm Thermal is the corporate vehicle for ABCl's entry in the power generation business.
+Palm Thermal is the corporate vehicle for ABCI's entry in the power generation business.
 After the acquisition of PCPC by PTCHC, it entered into various agreements with other investors.
 PCPC and PCLHC had merged with PCPC as the surviving entity.
-As of December 31, 2023, the company has no employees.